aroma M celebrating 23 years of the art of the scent....

 Artisan Craft: Aroma M Hits the High Notes- in Vanity Fair

 "The pursuit of perfume perfection took Maria McElroy of Aroma M years of study all over the world.
 She recently moved her atelier from DUMBO to Bushwick, Brooklyn, where she creates her cult favorite fragrances and beauty oils.
 Originally a painter with an MFA from the San Francisco Art Institute, she is inspired by color, her years living in Japan, and a romantic imagination.
 From globally sourced ingredients, to mixing fragrances drop by drop, to hand-packaging her bottles with exquisite imported papers, McElroy does things the hard way, producing premium products backed by 20 years of experience."

-Now UPS Ground shipping is FREE for the orders over $100.
+Free shipping for orders over $100.